pderichs/kalkulator/README.md

 ## License

+The source code and documentation of this project is licensed under the [GNU GENERAL PUBLIC LICENSE version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

 This project makes use of other external libraries and projects.
-The used parts of these external libraries and projects can be found in the `vendor` folder in this repository.
 Please refer to their respective LICENSES, terms and conditions on their websites:

 - [wxWidgets](https://www.wxwidgets.org/)
 - [SQLite](https://www.sqlite.org/index.html)
 - [Google Material Design Icons](https://github.com/google/material-design-icons)

-The source code and documentation of this project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).

 ## TODO List